ufundo/civicrm-core/README.md

 - 0.2 - adds a bunch of css variables for testing/dev, adds the entirity of the current Greenwich Bootstrap 3 build to start cutting it back, and adds a components directory with initial component 'accordions' (with animated exapnd/close + CSS variables).
 Separate components files will likely be merged when the extension is moving to testing, to reduce http requests.
 - 0.3 - Backdrop, Drupal7 + Seven, Drupal9 + Claro/Seven, Joomla 4, Standalone, WordPress.
 Loads with two theme variations/streams: Minetta and Walbrook.
 Does not cover: front-end layouts, < 1000px screens, Joomla 3, other Drupal admin themes, light/dark modes.
 - 0.4 - CSS files restructure into `/core/css` and `/streams/[stream-name]/css/` with stream variables defined in `[stream-name]/css/_variables.css`.
 Variables files are version-numbered - 0.4 with this version. *Version numbers should only increase when the CSS Variables in these files change name, are removed or added*.
-- 0.5 - Various fixes follow testing in CiviCamp Hamburg.
-Instances of `#crm-container` removed or replaced with `.crm-container` - which will impact the cascade order of elements and so have breaking changes (which is why this is being done now, and on a new release version / branch).
-Version compatibility number raised to 5.72 from 5.69 because of Search Kit Builder interface changes: if that interface isn't used then compatibility before 5.69 should be fine.
+- 0.5 - Over 50 UI and accessibility issues fixed following testing in CiviCamp Hamburg - with many thanks to Guillaume Sorel, Thomas Renner, Rositza Dikova, Luciano Spiegel & Peter Reck and the organisers - as well as Rich Lott and the Core Team.
+Instances of `#crm-container` removed or replaced with `.crm-container` which changes some cascade order.
+Preparation for overwriting other core CiviCRM CSS files from v0.6 which will require CiviCRM 5.75.
+Version compatibility raised to 5.72 from 5.69 because of Search Kit Builder interface changes: if that interface isn't used then compatibility before 5.69 should be fine.

 ## Installation (CLI, Zip)